Macrometacorp/docs/docs/integrations/integration-basics/supported-transformations.md

 ### Queries

 Transformations allow you to write one query, while stream workers allow you to write several queries.
+For more information about stream worker queries, refer to [Stream Worker Queries](../../cep/query-guide/).

 ### Workflow

 Transformations only process, or transform, content going into or out of Macrometa collections via a connection.

-Stream workers process data streams, which can include Macrometa collections, but also support a variety of different sinks and streams.
+Stream workers process data streams, which can include Macrometa collections, but also support a variety of different [sources](../../cep/source/) and [sinks](../../cep/sink/).

 ## Supported Transformations